ctarbide/ctarbide.github.io/pages/2024/2024-01-06_15h38m06_meta/README.txt

 <<template exports 2>>=
 'create index.html from .index.html' 'update (or not) index.html from .index.html'
 <<template exports 3>>=
-'update (or not) .index.html from primary sources' 'metas and links' 'md prefix'
+'update (or not) .index.html from primary sources' 'metas and links'
 <<template exports 4>>=
 generate render 'print LAST MODIFIED'
 <<template exports 0 1 2>>=